ibm-cloud-docs/watson-knowledge-studio/tutorials-create-rule-model.md

 After you create the rule-based model, you can use it in one of the following ways to find text patterns in documents:

-- [Pre-annotate your documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_preannotrule) before you create a machine learning model
+- [Pre-annotate your documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-preannotation#wks_preannotrule) before you create a machine learning model.
-- [Deploy or export the model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_rule_publish) to other {{site.data.keyword.watson}} services or products
+- [Deploy or export the model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_rule_publish) to other {{site.data.keyword.watson}} services or products.

 ## Lesson 1: Adding a dictionary of months
 {: #wks_tutless_rule1}